MercuryPay/REST.CSharp/README.md

 ## Overview

 A Visual Studio 2013 solution demonstrating an integration to Mercury's REST API.
+This example demonstrates:

+* simulated card read from an encrypted reader
+* Credit Sale transaction
-This specific example demonstrates a simulated card read from an encrypted reader, a credit sale transaction, followed by a ReturnByRecordNo transaction using the information from the credit sale response.
+* ReturnByRecordNo transaction using the information from the credit sale response.

 >There are 3 steps to process a payment with Mercury's REST API.